Logius-standaarden/API-Design-Rules/DesignRules.md

 ## Transport Security

 This section describes security principles, concepts and technologies to apply when working with APIs.
-Controls need to be applied for the security objectives of integrity, confidentiality and availability of the API and services and data provided thereby.
+Controls need to be applied for the security objectives of integrity, confidentiality and availability of the API (which includes the services and data provided thereby).
 The [architecture section of the API strategy](https://docs.geostandaarden.nl/api/API-Strategie-architectuur/) contains architecture patterns for implementing Transport security.

 The scope of this section is limited to generic security controls that directly influence the visible parts of an API.